5 Ways to Stay Healthy This Holiday Season

 Luckily, you can easily incorporate activities without sacrificing your time with loved ones.
 Take a look at your community activities.
 Usually, holiday-themed walks make for a fun new holiday tradition with your family and friends outdoors.
 If you’re not into doing your local thanksgiving run/walk, most gyms are open for modified hours.
 Sometimes they provide special classes for a good burn.
 Check your local gym for details.
 A plus, Exercise is a natural stress reliever too!

 Check out these other holiday safety tips from the CDC to support COVID-19 considerations.

-Have you ever been so busy that eventually, your brain feels discombobulated?
+Have you ever been so busy that, eventually, your brain feels cloudy?
 Dehydration affects your energy levels and brain function.
 When our schedules are packed, it is easy to feel run down.
 Stay hydrated to energize your muscles and mind to stay in the holiday spirit.
 Not sure where to start?
 Experts suggest at least 8 cups a day to trigger the benefits of water!

 Be in the Moment